-The root element of the document is a graphset element, which has zero or more graphs as its child elements.
+The root element of the document is a trix element, which has zero or more graphs as its child elements.

-The ability to have more than one graph in a document, the ability to name graphs, and the ability to mark some graphs as unasserted, are all motivated by the extension of associating names with graphs.
+The ability to have more than one graph in a document and the ability to name graphs are both motivated by the extension of associating names with graphs.

-TRIX is described by a DTD, shown in table 1 and by an XML Schema, shown in table 2.
-This format is very close to the RDF abstract syntax [29], the only deviation being the ability to name graphs.
+TriX is described by a DTD, shown in figure 1 and by an XML Schema, shown in figure 2.
+This format is very close to the RDF abstract syntax [RDF Concepts], the only deviation being the ability to name graphs.